paulmerlyn/Uniswap-Visualizer/README.md

 To run the tests (I've included a handful)
 ### `npm test`

-... which lLaunches the test runner in the interactive watch mode.\
+... which launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`